JJGO/hyperlight/README.md

 pip install git+https://github.com/JJGO/hyperlight.git
 ```

-You can also **manually** install it by cloning it, installing dependencias and adding it to your PYTHONPATH
+You can also **manually** install it by cloning it, installing dependencias and adding it to your `PYTHONPATH`:

 ```shell